carnivoreYY/Computer-Vision/project1/readme.txt

 3. In program2.py: we handle Lmax == Lmin (step == 0) case

 Description:
-Normally, the results after applying my picture will be darker than original, which means that the lightness will be decrease.
-If I choose a very small size of window, the picture may look "bad".
+Normally, the result after applying my picture will be changed only in terms of its light, which means that the color will not be changed.
+However, If I choose a very small size of window, the picture may look "bad".